 United Appeal (United Way) funds the program with a $12,000 allocation.
 The office is located in Mission for Area People, and 2 caseworkers are hired.
 Within the year, the agency made it’s 100th match, but 58 children remained on the waitlist.

-In Grand Haven, Higher Horizons launches youth mentoring; the Big Brother program is led by Fred Groen, and Fritzie Correll Arnson heads the Big Sister program.
+In Grand Haven, Higher Horizons launches affiliated programs; Big Brothers is led by Fred Groen, and Fritzie Correll Arnson heads the Big Sisters.

 Joan Workman of Muskegon starts a Big Sisters program, which later merges with the Big Brothers agency.